Skip to main content

 5. Your help is needed to pack out litter or anything you or others may have packed in.

-For more information about the wilderness area and other forest activities, please contact:
+For more information about wilderness areas, activities, and to obtain permits, please contact:

 Cleveland National Forest, Supervisor's Office